alisaeidi92/reddit-finetune-gpt2/README.md

 1. **Data preprocessing**:
    - Loaded the HuggingFace Reddit dataset and split it into training and validation sets.
    - Tokenized the dataset using the GPT-2 tokenizer, ensuring that input sequences were within the model's maximum sequence length.
-   - Created a custom dataset class to handle the tokenized data, including padding and other necessary adjustments.
+   - Created a custom dataset processing function to handle the tokenized data, including padding, truncation, concatenating content and summary and " TD;LR " for GPT2 text summarization task.

 2. **Model fine-tuning**:
    - Initialized a GPT-2 model with the HuggingFace Transformers library.